Ikuze/jenkins-dynamic-inventory/README.md

 	If "True", it will login and save the jsessionid cookie.
 	This option only can be used with the password, do NOT use it with the apitoken.
 	This option should dramatically improve the performance when using the password.

+###### timeout (int)
+	Maximum time in seconds that it will wait for a single request.
+Because of ansible's code, the timeout cannot be set to infinite.
+It must be greater than 0.
+None value will result in a default 10 seconds timeout.

 ##### Cache